caxenie/cristianaxenie.github.io/_pages/spiceslab.md

 <details>
 	<summary>Transportation</summary>
 	<p>Road traffic congestion poses serious challenges to urban infrastructures.
-Such dynamical loading of the vehicular arteries impacts both the social and economic lives of people.
+Such dynamic loading of the vehicular arteries impacts both the social and economic lives of people.
 The main goal of this work is to propose a new methodology for jointly modelling, learning, and controlling the dynamics of arterial traffic flows for accurate phase offset calculation.
 The approach introduces a nonlinear coupled oscillators model of the traffic network signalling system, along with a nonlinear control mechanism that allows it to capture complex flow patterns and unpredictable variations.
-This ensures a robust control of the oscillator-based model towards self-organization under dynamical demand changes based on the measurement of local traffic data.
-In order to benefit from realistic run-time performance under real traffic flows, the system is efficiently implemented in spiking neural networks, hence avoiding optimization routines and allowing it to operate in real time.
+This ensures a robust control of the oscillator-based model towards self-organization under dynamic demand changes based on the measurement of local traffic data.
+To benefit from realistic run-time performance under real traffic flows, the system is efficiently implemented in spiking neural networks, hence avoiding optimization routines and allowing it to operate in real time.
 Our real-world data experiments demonstrate that the methodology excels in minimizing typical traffic key performance indices when phase offset is calculated depending on the real-time demand measurements.</p>
 							<br>
 <img src="https://github.com/caxenie/cristianaxenie.github.io/raw/master/files/CristianAxenie_SPICES_Lab_Research_field_traffic.png" width="80%" height="80%">
 </details>

 <details>
 	<summary>Biomedicine</summary>
 	<p>We conduct research and development of tools, models and infrastructure needed to interpret large amounts of clinical data and enhance cancer treatments and our understanding of the disease.
 To this end, this research direction serves as a bridge between the data, the engineer, and the clinician in oncological practice.
-Thus, knowledge-based predictive mathematical modelling is used to fill gaps in sparse data; assist and train machine learning algorithms; provide measurable interpretations of complex and heterogeneous clinical data sets, and make patient-tailored predictions of cancer progression and response.</p>
+Thus, knowledge-based predictive mathematical modelling is used to fill gaps in sparse data, assist and train machine learning algorithms, provide measurable interpretations of complex and heterogeneous clinical data sets, and make patient-tailored predictions of cancer progression and response.</p>
 							<br>
 <img src="https://github.com/caxenie/cristianaxenie.github.io/raw/master/files/CristianAxenie_SPICES_Lab_Research_field_biomedicine.png" width="80%" height="80%">
 </details>